-Los Angeles is a sprawling city with no single neighbourhood or core when it comes to places to dance yourself dizzy—so there’s no end to the places you can explore.
-Many of the city’s best clubs are off the beaten path, nestled among warehouses in industrial districts or clustered among restaurants or auto-shops in semi-residential neighbourhoods.
-The weather’s almost always good, so there’s an abundance of rooftop bars to catch some rays before the night turns up.
-LA’s pride in its past means you end up partying in some historic buildings – shouts to the good ol’ days!
-Going out in Los Angeles has always been a choose-your-own-adventure affair: you can go for the Hollywood glam, the dive-bar grit, the pool party mayhem, or even all three—or more—in one night (if you’re brave enough).
+Los Angeles is a sprawling city, so there’s no single neighborhood or core when it comes to entertainment and clubbing—which just means there’s more to explore.
+Many of the city’s best venues are off the beaten path, nestled among warehouses in industrial districts or clustered among restaurants or auto-shops in semi-residential neighbourhoods.
+The weather’s almost always good, which means an abundance of rooftop bars.
+And LA’s preoccupation with its own past means you end up partying in some historic buildings.
+Going out in Los Angeles has always been a choose-your-own-adventure affair: you can go for the Hollywood glam, the dive-bar grit, the pool party mayhem, or even all three—or more—in one night.
 Once you really get to know Los Angeles, the possibilities are endless.

-Tucked away in Mid-City, Union is pretty far from LA’s nightlife hotspots, but the multi-level club is 10/10 worth the journey.
-On weekends, three different dance floors and three bars mean it’s full of nooks and crannies to get lost in, especially after you’ve had a few.
-On the weeknights it’s a great place to see local acts or touring artists for a cozy, low-key concert.
+Tucked away in Mid-City, Union is pretty far from LA’s nightlife hotspots, but the multi-level club is worth the journey.
+On weekends, three different dance floors and three bars mean it’s full of nooks and crannies to get lost in, and on the weeknights it’s a great place to see local acts or touring artists for a cozy, low-key concert.
 It’s also an important part of Los Angeles history: before Union was Union, it was Jewel’s Catch One, the country’s first black gay discotheque.

 Address: 4067 West Pico Boulevard, Los Angeles, CA 90019